EU to hold marathon talks on new securities law

 In earlier meetings agreement was reached on curbing anonymous or “dark pool” trading and supervising high-frequency or ultra-fast trading.

-There is also agreement on a new breed of trading platform, known as an organized trading facility or OTF for trading off-exchange swaps contracts, the EU’s counterpart to the new U.S. organized trading facilities which are already up and running.
+There is also agreement on a new breed of trading platform, known as an organised trading facility or OTF for trading off-exchange swaps contracts, the EU’s counterpart to the new U.S. organised trading facilities which are already up and running.

 Wednesday’s meeting will seek a deal on remaining contentious issues, such as who should be responsible for imposing curbs known as position limits on commodity derivative markets to stop any one trader holding too much sway.